CasparKielwein/Aaargh/Classes.md

 Cost: 1 Power-Point
 Full Action
 You make a Ranged or Melee Attack.
 After the attack has been resolved you can shift 5'.

+#### Lvl 2: Fleet Footed
+You can shift 10' instead of 5' as part of your nimble attack

+#### Lvl 2: Quick Movement
+You can shift either before or after the attack.

 ### Hobbling Strike
 Your strike weakens the enemy setting them up for further attack.